Pacific Bell: Northern California operations

 San Francisco continued to install manual offices throughout the 1920s.
-When PacTel took over the operations of its San Francisco and Oakland competitor, Home Telephone Co., in the early 1920s, their customers were switched from Home's dial service to Pacific Telephone manual exchanges.
+When PacTel took over the operations of its San Francisco and Oakland competitor, Home Telephone Co., in the early 1920s, its customers were switched from Home's dial service to Pacific Telephone manual exchanges.
 A 1927 Pacific Telephone & Telegraph Co. publication proudly describes the company's newest manual offices, without a word of plans to introduce dial service.
 San Francisco's first dial office, ORdway, opened on March 23, 1929.
 The first suburban step-by-step (electromechanical stepping switch) office opened in Palo Alto in 1929.

 Dial service conversion

 Telephone service conversion from manual to dial systems was slowed by equipment shortages during World War II.
 San Jose had been planned for conversion before the war, but remained on manual service until 1949.

 In preparation for Operator Toll Dialing, the precursor to customer DDD (Direct Distance Dialling), cities throughout the country converted telephone numbers to a standardized 2L-5N format, e.g. EXchange 1-2345.
 San Francisco completed its conversion in December 1947.
 In July 1948, Pacific Telephone converted most of the cities on the San Francisco Peninsula.
 The company announcement, "most Peninsula cities now have exchange names" confirmed that the old four- or five-digit numbers had been converted to the seven-digit exchange format.